Liberalism and Neoliberalism

 George, S. (1997).
 How to win the war of ideas: Lessons from the Gramscian right.
 Dissent Magazine, 44(3), 47–53.Find this resource:

 Gilbert, J. (2014).
 Common ground: Democracy and collectivity in an age of individualism.
-London: Pluto Press.Find this resource:
+London, UK: Pluto Press.Find this resource:

 Gray, J. (1980).
 On negative and positive liberty.
 Political Studies, 28(4), 507–526.Find this resource: